 In general, regardless of the nationality or religion of the persons married, marriages legally performed in the United Kingdom are also legally valid in the United States.

 What is the role of the Embassy?

-> The Embassy has no role in the process, other than to administer oaths on documents as a notary service.
+The Embassy has no role in the process.
 American diplomatic and consular officers may not perform marriages or serve as witnesses.
 Marriages may not take place at the Embassy.

-> Is citizenship affected by marriage?
+Is citizenship affected by marriage?

-> No. An American citizen marrying a foreign national does not lose American citizenship, nor does he/she automatically acquire British citizenship if marrying a British citizen.
-Similarly, a foreign national does NOT acquire American citizenship simply by marriage to an American citizen.
+No. A U.S. citizen marrying a foreign national does not lose U.S. citizenship, nor does he/she automatically acquire British citizenship if marrying a British citizen.
+Similarly, a foreign national does NOT acquire U.S citizenship simply by marriage to an U.S. citizen.

-> After marriage, an American citizen may amend his/her surname to reflect his/her married name by presenting his/her U.S. passport and a certified copy of the marriage certificate to a consular official at the Embassy.
+After marriage, a U.S. citizen may amend his/her surname to reflect his/her married name by presenting his/her U.S. passport and a certified copy of the marriage certificate to a consular official at the Embassy.

-> A foreign national spouse who intends to reside in the United States must obtain a U.S. immigrant visa.
+A foreign national spouse who intends to reside in the United States must obtain a U.S. immigrant visa.